infinite-Joy/xcast/README.md

 TODO (or maybe not?):
 -----------------------
+* Meaningful title: Title of each page is the title of the person, or the source,
+* Javascript based search option with look-ahead.

 * Include the episode number for each episode
 * Add the GitHub/Twitter username of each person and the "home" page of each person.
 * For each source add a description.